 If you want to remove strokes completely, try selecting them with a tap+hold and then use Delete, or use the Slice tool to incise and delete sections or destroy them from the canvas.

-Double-tap the eraser button to open a Quick Clear menu.
-Here you can choose to delete everything, or clear all strokes, images or text.
+Double-tap the mask button to open a Quick Clear menu.
+Here you can choose to delete everything on the current layer, or clear everything in the drawing.

 Brush Market Brushes